 $99.00 USD 6 week online class ~with Jane LaFazio Perfect for beginners! or as a refresher course!

-Registration opens May 17 and the classroom opens June 28, with the first lesson released July 3, 2015.
+Registration is open, click here to register.
+The classroom opens June 28, with the first lesson released July 3, 2015.

 Sign up for my newsletter to get the first notice of registration.